vie-tech/bluetech-assessment/README.md

-To start te app move into the the bluetech-assessment directory run npm install to download the dependencies, and then npm start to run the app.
+Firstly,  run npm install to download the dependencies, and then npm start to run the app.